-- (a) No more than 5% of the total course time hours for a program may be made up. - (b) The school shall submit make-up work policies to the Commission for approval. - (c) Make-up work shall: - (1) be supervised by an instructor approved for the class being made up; - (2) require the student to demonstrate substantially the same level of knowledge or competence expected of a student who attended the scheduled class session; - (3) be completed within two weeks of the end of the grading period during which the absence occurred; - (4) be documented by the school as being completed, recording the date, time, duration of the make-up session, and the name of the supervising instructor; - (5) be signed and dated by the student to acknowledge the make-up session.
+- (a) No more than 5% of the total course time hours for a program may be made up. - (c) Make-up work shall: - (1) be supervised by an instructor approved for the class being made up. - (2) require the student to demonstrate substantially the same level of knowledge or competence expected of a student who attended the scheduled class session, - (3) be completed within two weeks of the end of the grading period during which the absence occurred, - (4) be documented by the school as being completed, recording the date, time, duration of the make-up session, and the name of the supervising instructor, - (5) be signed and dated by the student to acknowledge the make-up session.